gustschaefer/Traffic-Sign-Classifier/README.md

 The image dataset has a .p extension (Pascal source code).
 The pickle library is used to handle it.

-The notebook also contains the entire explanation of the code, so you can have a better understanding of it.
+The notebook also contains explanations throughout the code so that you can have a better understanding of it.